Alexander Girardi: Career

-In 1874 Girardi moved to the Theater an der Wien, where he continued to work for 22 years.
+From 1874 to 1896 and again from 1902 to 1905, Girardi was a tenor and comedic actor in Vienna at the Theater an der Wien where he created leading roles in more than 50 operettas and musical plays; many of them by composer Johann Strauss II.
 In 1896/97 he worked at the Carltheater and then two years at the Volkstheater in Vienna.
 He also had guest appearances at other important theatres in Vienna and toured Germany (Berlin, Hamburg, Dresden).

 One of his most renowned roles was Valentin in Ferdinand Raimund's Der Verschwender, particularly his rendition of the "Hobellied", the most famous number of the stage music by Conradin Kreutzer.

 At the beginning of World War I Girardi retired from the stage and returned to Graz.
 Two months before his death in 1918, he was called to the Burgtheater in Vienna to play the role of Fortunatus Wurzel in Ferdinand Raimunds's Der Bauer als Millionär.

 Girardi was unhappily married to Helene Odilon.
 Odilon had many affairs and had Girardi committed to a mental asylum (based on a certificate by Julius Wagner-Jauregg, who had not seen Girardi).
 However, Girardi escaped and received help so that he would not be locked up.
 Odilon and Girardi divorced in 1896.
 The actress Katharina Schratt persuaded Emperor Franz Joseph to release Girardi.